jeffpar/pcjs/_posts/2018/2018-03-22-turbo-pascal-vs-quickpascal.md

 ### Who's The Winner?

 PCjs, obviously.
-This demo shows off several PCjs improvements, including an easier way to layout side-by-side machines, using new `machine-left` and `machine-right` classes.

-There's also been some improvements to the *autoType* feature, making it easier to encode delays and specify special key sequences.
+This demo shows off several PCjs improvements, like the *autoType* feature, making it easier to encode delays and specify special key sequences.

 Here's an example of "injecting" Ctrl-F4, followed by a 1/10 second delay, followed by Alt-F:

     autoType: $ctrl$f4$1$altf

-Any of the keys listed in the [PCx86 Keyboard's](/modules/pcx86/lib/keyboard.js) **SOFTCODES** table can be injected by preceding them with a `$`, such as:
+Any of the keys listed in the [PCx86 Keyboard's](/machines/pcx86/lib/keyboard.js) **SOFTCODES** table can be injected by preceding them with a `$`, such as:

 - `$esc`